 Whole life insurance is divested from the market, so regardless of stock or bond performance policyholders can enjoy guaranteed returns year after year.
 In fact, whole life policies can act as volatility buffers for individuals with market-based investments, providing a source of cash flow in the years following a down market.
 This allows invested funds time to rebound and makes whole life policies valuable assets to a well-balanced financial portfolio.

-If you’re thinking about whole life insurance instead of riskier universal life insurance, the expert Wealth Strategist at Paradigm Life are here to help.
-Consultations are always free and we prioritize your financial goals.
-Let’s find a policy that fits your needs and budget today.
+If you’re thinking about whole life insurance instead of riskier universal life insurance, our team is here to help.